-- The second pair of ideal types are Individualistic Criminal Justice Model and Relational Justice Model. - Individualistic justice and relational justice are models not found in the real world, but US common law systems can be said closerly described by the individualistic model, while some non-Western criminal justice systems are better described by relational justice model. - Individualistic Justice and relational justice endorse very different concept of Crime and justice, which will be explained later. - Real US system include relational elements, while some non-Western system also include many elements of individualistic justice.
+The second pair of ideal types are Individualistic Criminal Justice Model and Relational Justice Model.
+Individualistic justice and relational justice are models not found in the real world, but US common law systems can be said closely described by the individualistic model, while some non-Western criminal justice systems are better described by relational justice model.
+Individualistic Justice and relational justice endorse very different concept of Crime and justice, which will be explained later.
+The real US system includes relational elements, while some non-Western systems also include many elements of individualistic justice.